IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_mtls_app.html.markdown

 - `cis_id`                         - (Required, String) The ID of the IBM Cloud Internet Services instance.
 - `domain_id`                      - (Required, String) The ID of the domain to change cache settings.
 - `name`                           - (Required, String) Name for the app which you want to create.
-- `associated_hostname`            - (Required, String) Host name for which we want to create app.
+- `domain`                         - (Required, String) Host domain for which we want to create app.
 - `policy_name`                    - (Optional, String) Valid name for a policy.
-- `duration`                       - (Optional, String) Duraing in string, default is '24h'.
+- `session_duration `              - (Optional, String) Duraing in string, default is '24h'.
 - `policy_decision`                - (Optional, String) Valid policuy action, default is 'non_identity'.
 - `app_created_at`                 - (Computed, String) Time stamp string when App is created.
 - `app_updated_at`                 - (Computed, String) Time stamp string when App is modififed.